 The carefully planned environment means that children can be encouraged to focus, with minimal distraction from other areas of the room and the learning environment.

 Continuous provision refers to resources that are there all the time, and this is often informed by what children would naturally do with a particular resource, e.g. sand, water, small world, construction and role play.
 Children are encouraged to access the resources freely and put things away after use to ensure the environment is kept safe for all to use.
-The well-presented resources are enticing, intriguing and engaging.
-This helps practitioners demonstrate to children that their choices are valued, and thoughtful organisation supports them as they play.

 Role of the adults